Anthony Bevilacqua: Mansour controversy

 In 1983, Bevilacqua became involved in the case of Agnes Mary Mansour.
 A member of the Sisters of Mercy religious order in Detroit, Mansour administered the State of Michigan's Medicaid program as the director of the Michigan Department of Social Services.
-In 1983, Detroit Archbishop Edmund Szoka asked Mansour to declare her opposition to public financing of abortion procedures for women, which she refused to do.
+In 1983, Detroit Archbishop Edmund Szoka asked Mansour to declare her opposition to public financing of abortion procedures, which she refused to do.
 The Vatican then sent Bevilacqua to meet with her.
-He told Mansour that if she didn't resign as director, she would have to leave the Sisters of Mercy.
-Mansour chose to keep her job and leave her religious order.
+He told Mansour that if she did not resign as director, she would have to leave the Sisters of Mercy.
+Mansour chose to keep her job and leave the religious order.

-In the early 1980's, as chair of the Committee on Canonical Affairs, Bevilacqua led the US Conference of Catholic Bishops (USCCB) through the first phases of implementing the new 1983 Code of Canon Law, making appropriate U.S. adaptations.
+In the early 1980s, as chair of the Committee on Canonical Affairs, Bevilacqua led the US Conference of Catholic Bishops (USCCB) through the first phases of implementing the new 1983 Code of Canon Law, making appropriate adaptations for the United States.

 Bishop of Pittsburgh

-Bevilacqua was named by Pope John Paul II as the tenth bishop of the Diocese of Pittsburgh on October 7, 1983.
-Succeeding Bishop Vincent Leonard, Bevilacqua was consecrated by Bishop Mugavero on December 12, 1983.
+Bevilacqua was named by John Paul II as the tenth bishop of Pittsburgh on October 7, 1983.
+Succeeding Bishop Vincent Leonard, Bevilacqua was installed by Bishop Mugavero on December 12, 1983.
 He was a member of the 1987 World Synod of Bishops on the role of laity in the church and the world.

 O'Connor abuse case

-In 1985, John O'Connor, a priest of the Diocese of Camden in New Jersey, was charged with inappropriately touching a 14-year-old boy in that diocese during a sleepover.
+In 1985, Reverend John O'Connor, a priest of the Diocese of Camden in New Jersey, was charged with inappropriately touching a 14-year-old boy in that diocese during a sleepover.
 O'Connor was arrested, then released to a pretrial intervention program in Toronto, followed by a period of court supervision.
 After O'Connor's completion of the program, Camden Bishop George Guilfoyle asked Bevilacqua to accept O'Connor in the Diocese of Pittsburgh.
 Bevilacqua agreed and assigned O'Connor as a hospital chaplain.
 O'Connor was moved back to the Diocese of Camden in 1993 because his 1984 Cape May County victim had sued and received a settlement.